textualworks/galle-fonts/README.md

 ## Credits

 - Sinhala researched, developed and drawn by Janaka Attanayake with help from Rajitha Manamperi.
 Design and production consultancy Pathum Egodawatta wtih help assistance from Kosala Senevirthane.

+- Tamil is under research and development by Kosala Senevirathne and Thrique Azeez